my-cumbria-logo, my-cumbria-logo Toggle navigation

 Additional financial support / Money Advice Service

-• As a student who is estranged from their family, you will have an opportunity to be considered for access to the Cumbria Bursary which could be up to £1000 per year for each year of a three-year full time degree.
+• As a student who is estranged from their family, you will be prioritised for the Cumbria Bursary which could be up to £1000 per year for each year of a three-year full time degree.

-To be eligible, for consideration, you must have agreed to share details from your Student Finance application which must have been assessed prior to the 1st of September in the year you start your course.
+To be eligible, for consideration, you must give consent to share financial information on your Student Finance application, which must have been assessed prior to the start your course.

 • You will also be able to access pre-entry information regarding extra funding you may be eligible for, budgeting techniques and any other queries you may have.
 More information can be found on the Money Advice Service webpages and the Money Advice FAQs.

-• The UoC Student Support Fund (previously known as Hardship Fund) is available to students experiencing severe financial difficulty or unexpected financial emergencies.
-To find out if you qualify, please download the UoC Student Support Fund guidelines.
+• The Student Support Fund is available to estranged students experiencing financial difficulty or unexpected financial emergencies.
+Visit the Student Support Fund web page for more information and to download an application form.

 Accommodation